-From 1 January 2018, the company classifies its financial assets in the measurement category to be measured at amortised cost.
+The company classifies its financial assets in the measurement category to be measured at amortised cost.
 The classification depends on the entity's business model for managing the financial assets and the contractual terms of the cash flows.

 The company reclassifies debt investments when and only when its business model for managing those assets changes.